-This vegetarian rosemary white bean tomato soup is chunky, a bit garlicky and can be made with ingredients like canned tomatoes that you might already have in your pantry.
+This vegetarian rosemary white bean tomato soup is chunky, a bit garlicky and can be made with ingredients you might already have in your pantry.

 - 1 white onion, roughly chopped

 - 2 garlic cloves, minced

 - 1–15 ounce can white beans (navy or cannellini beans)